 Educational Enrichment Activities offered by the Center for the Study of Inflammatory Bowel Disease

-Our annual summer course “Current Techniques in Molecular Genetics” organized by the Genetics, Genomics and Molecular Biology Core consistently attracts in excess of 200 regular attendees (comprised predominantly of graduate students and postdoctoral fellows from the laboratories of CSIBD investigators as well as young investigators) to its series of 15 lectures.
+Our annual summer course titled "Current Techniques in Molecular Genetics" is run by Hans-Christian Reinecker and has annually attracted an average of 200 attendees (comprised predominantly of graduate students and postdoctoral fellows from the laboratories of CSIBD investigators as well as young investigators) to its series of lectures.

 The CSIBD supports seminar series presented by investigators within the Boston area research community as well as from other national and international institutions.
 In conjunction with their seminar, speakers from outside the Boston area typically spend one to two days at the Center offering the opportunity for Center investigators to meet with them to discuss research interests.
 Over the past 24 years, CSIBD investigators have held a monthly IBD seminar in which young investigators or postdoctoral fellows discuss ongoing IBD-related research progress.
 These highly interactive sessions have provided invaluable input to investigators in guiding future work and have stimulated many new collaborations.

 The CSIBD Enrichment Program has a history of facilitating the exchange of information between the various CSIBD-affiliated institutions through a series of special seminars designed to promote collaboration across institutions.